 Writing a great resume

 Your resume, or CV, is an essential tool in the job searching process.
 The difference between a good resume and a great resume could cost you an interview!
-We’ve got some top tips to make sure you write an excellent resume.
+We’ve listed some key steps to help you write an excellent resume and outline the best way to sructure your resume for potenital employers.

 Employers receive lots of resumes when they post a job.
 They may not have the time to read every resume thoroughly.
 Make the structure and format of your resume clear and concise to make their life easier and increase your chances.
 You resume should be professional and between 2-4 pages long.
 You don’t need to include every little detail - employers can always ask for further information if they need to.